Hippo/GradleMCP/README.md

 Now just click apply then ok.

 Now you are done!
 Just click the green arrow right by the dropdown box then start coding away.

+# How to compile #

+Step 1: Open your client folder with terminal and type "chmod +x CompileClient.sh"

+Step 2: Type in the terminal "./CompileClient.sh"

+Step 3: Sit back and wait for the message "Please enter a client name and version (example: Client v1):" then you will enter your client name and (optional) version.

+Step 4: You will see a new folder which would be named your client name you just entered, and that is your client compiled!
+Just put it in your .minecraft and you are done.
+(And obfuscate the jar if you want)